G-omar-H/alx-backend-storage/0x02-redis_basic/README.md

 ## Tasks

-   0. Writing strings to Redis: Store data in Redis using Python.
+   0. <strong>Writing strings to Redis:</strong> Store data in Redis using Python.

-   1. Reading from Redis and recovering original type: Retrieve data from Redis and convert it back to its original type.
+   1. <strong>Reading from Redis and recovering original type:</strong> Retrieve data from Redis and convert it back to its original type.

-   2. Incrementing values: Implement a system to count how many times methods of the Cache class are called.
+   2. <strong>Incrementing values:</strong> Implement a system to count how many times methods of the Cache class are called.

-   3. Storing lists: Store the history of inputs and outputs for a particular function in Redis.
+   3. <strong>Storing lists:</strong> Store the history of inputs and outputs for a particular function in Redis.

-   4. Retrieving lists: Display the history of calls of a particular function.
+   4. <strong>Retrieving lists:</strong> Display the history of calls of a particular function.

-   5. Implementing an expiring web cache and tracker: Create a web cache with an expiration time and track URL access counts.
+   5. <strong>Implementing an expiring web cache and tracker:</strong> Create a web cache with an expiration time and track URL access counts.

 ## Contributing